morganprieur/itf_web/README.md

 ## Description

-Get the data from a given API, to display them into the browser with Javascript.
-The CSS is managed with Sass.
+Get the data from a given API, to display them into the browser like on Netflix.
+Display management with Javascript.
+The CSS is developped with Sass.
-Developped into a Docker container.
+The project is developped into a Docker container.

 ## Démarrage de l'APi